Keegan-Michael Key: Other work

-Key has had roles in numerous films, including 2014's Horrible Bosses 2, Let's Be Cops and the animated The Lego Movie, as well as Pitch Perfect 2 and Tomorrowland in 2015.
-Key and Peele are currently working with Judd Apatow on a feature-length film for Universal Pictures.
+Key has had roles in numerous films, including 2014's Horrible Bosses 2, Let's Be Cops and the animated The Lego Movie, as well as Pitch Perfect 2, Tomorrowland, and Wonka in 2023.

 Key is one of several hosts of the podcast Historically Black by American Public Media and The Washington Post.

-Key voices the character Murray in Hotel Transylvania 2, Hotel Transylvania 3: Summer Vacation and Hotel Transylvania: Transformania.
+Key voices the character Murray the Mummy in Hotel Transylvania 2, Hotel Transylvania 3: Summer Vacation and Hotel Transylvania: Transformania.
 The character was originally voiced by rapper CeeLo Green in the first movie.

-In the summer of 2017 Key returned to the theatre after what he characterized as a "19-year detour into sketch comedy" for a production of Hamlet at New York's Public Theater, playing Horatio opposite Oscar Isaac in the title role.
+In the summer of 2017 Key returned to the theater after what he characterized as a "19-year detour into sketch comedy" for a production of Hamlet at New York's Public Theater, playing Horatio opposite Oscar Isaac in the title role.
 Key, who is a Shakespearean-trained actor, fulfilled his lifelong dream to play Horatio and received rave reviews for his performance.
 The Hollywood Reporter's David Rooney noted that Key's comedic skills were on full display, "...but his ease with the verse and stirring sensitivity [was] a revelation."

 Key voice acted in The Star, the animated film based on the Nativity of Jesus.
 He later went on to voice Ducky in Toy Story 4 and Kamari in The Lion King.
-Key voiced "Honest John" Worthington Foulfellow in the live-action film adaptation of Disney's Pinocchio and Toad in The Super Mario Bros.
-Movie from Illumination.
+Key voiced "Honest John" Worthington Foulfellow in the live-action film adaptation of Disney's Pinocchio, which stars Tom Hanks, Cynthia Erivo and Luke Evans, as well as Toad in The Super Mario Bros.
+Movie, with Chris Pratt, Jack Black, Anya Taylor-Joy, Charlie Day and Seth Rogen, and a scarlet macaw Delroy in Migration both from Illumination.
+In 2024, Key voiced B-127 / Bumblebee in the animated prequel film Transformers One, sharing cast with Chris Hemsworth, Scarlett Johansson, Brian Tyree Henry and Jon Hamm.

 In 2017, Key made his Broadway debut in Steve Martin's comedy Meteor Shower.
-His hosting stint on Saturday Night Live on May 15, 2021 marked the first time a MADtv cast member has hosted SNL.
+His hosting stint on Saturday Night Live on May 15, 2021, marked the first time a MADtv cast member has hosted SNL.

-Key currently hosts popular science show Brain Games on National Geographic, which was renewed for a ninth season, his second, on January 17, 2020.
+Key hosted the science show Brain Games on National Geographic for its eighth season.

 On May 14, 2020, he hosted an online event by the Jazz Foundation of America to support its emergency fund for COVID-19.

+In 2026, Key will reprise the voice of Toad in The Super Mario Galaxy Movie.